tgchacko/sqllite-chat-assistant/README.md

 A Streamlit-based web application that converts natural language questions into SQL queries and executes them using Google's Gemini AI.
 The application helps users interact with a SQLite database using plain English instead of writing SQL queries directly.

 ## Demo
-Access the live application here: [SQL Query Assistant](https://sqllite-chat-assistant.herokuapp.com)
+Access the live application here: [Chat Assistant for SQLite Database with Gemini AI](https://sqllite-chat-assistant.streamlit.app)

 ## Features
 - Natural language to SQL query conversion